-- You should purchase a graph paper composition notebook...You can also use a regular spiral bound notebook with graph paper. - This book should be SEPARATE from your in-class notebook (unless class notebook is approved). - Write your name and CONTACT INFO inside of front cover/cover page.
-In case you lose your book, you should have your name and an email address or phone number or address. - Skip at least 3 pages in the beginning of your book for a Table of Contents (more if you write big).
+- You should purchase a graph paper composition notebook OR binder with lined/graph paper OR a regular spiral bound notebook with graph paper. - This book should be SEPARATE from your in-class notebook (unless class notebook is approved). - Write your name and CONTACT INFO inside of front cover/cover page.
+In case you lose your book, you should have your name and an email address or phone number or address. - Skip at least 3 pages in the beginning of your book for a Cover Page and Table of Contents (more if you write big).
 You should include description of the material you have written on a page, and page number (see the table of contents of your textbook or any book). - Number your pages in the top right, or lower left. - Summarize concepts you have learned using your own words.
 Make notes to yourself about strategies used, proper notation and your common mistakes. - You must write "a little something" from EACH section.
 Even if you "know it already."
-At the end of the semester, come the last exam, things that you know in the beginning of the semester, you may no longer have memorized. - Your reference book will be collected DURING Exams and graded (homework category).
-It will be worth 5 points each time it is graded.
+At the end of the semester, come the last exam, things that you know in the beginning of the semester, you may no longer recollect. - Your reference book will be collected DURING Exams and graded (activities category).